The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.

 In the troubled decades since the Missouri Compromise, the nation slowly tore itself apart.
-Congressman clubbed each other nearly to death on the floor of the Congress, and by the middle 1850s Americans were already at war on the Kansas and Missouri plains.
+Congressman clubbed each other nearly to death on the floor of the Congress, and by the middle of the 1850s Americans were already at war on the Kansas and Missouri plains.
 Across the country, cities and towns were in various stages of revolt against federal authority.
 Fighting spread even further against Indians in the Far West and against Mormons in Utah.
 The nation’s militants anticipated a coming breakdown, and worked to exploit it.
 John Brown, fresh from his actions in Kansas, moved east and planned more violence.
 Assembling a team from across the West, including black radicals from Oberlin, Ohio, and throughout communities in Canada West, Brown hatched a plan to attack Harper’s Ferry, a federal weapon’s arsenal in Virginia (now West Virginia).
 He would use the weapons to lead a slave revolt.
 Brown approached Frederick Douglass, though Douglass refused to join.

 Brown’s raid embarked on October 16.
 By October 18, a command under Robert E. Lee had crushed the revolt.
 Many of Brown’s men, including his own sons, were killed, but Brown himself lived and was imprisoned.
 Brown prophesied while in prison that the nation’s crimes would only be purged with blood.
 He went to the gallows in December 1859.
 Northerners made a stunning display of sympathy on the day of his execution.
 Southerners took their reactions to mean that the coming 1860 election would be, in many ways, a referendum on secession and disunion.